sebastianmonzel/camunda-ordersalamiprocess/README.md

-First tryout with the new camunda springboot starter pom.
+First tryout with the new official camunda springboot starter pom.

 ![ordersalamiprocess](orderprocess.png)